 Cable television companies have been aware of this for years, but now it can finally and definitively be said that streaming television services pose a serious threat to this industry.
-Business Insider reports the pay television industry lost 80,000 subscribers from May 2012 – May 2013, the first time the industry has seen dramatic losses like this.
+Business Insider reports the pay television industry lost 80,000 subscribers from May 2012 to May 2013, the first time the industry has seen dramatic losses like this.

-This brings up 2 business planning questions:
+This brings up two business planning questions:

 - What can cable television companies do to remain competitive right now?